Waderlla/Training_Data_Analysis-KajoDataSpace_Challenge_04/EN/README.md

 ## 1. Project Goal

-The purpose of this project is to analyze data from a personal activity tracker collected as part of **KajoDataSpace Challenge #04**, and to build an interactive dashboard presenting:
+The goal of this project is to analyze the activity log shared by **Kajo Rudziński** as part of the **KajoDataSpace Challenge #04** and to create an interactive dashboard presenting:

 - overall activity,
 - strength development,